Web Application Testing: The Basics of Web App Test Automation

 How to test web applications

-What can you automate in web apps?
+What can you automate to save time?

 Web app test automation best practices